 Do not update classic (simple XML) or HTML dashboards that are provided by a third-party app developer.
 App developers will be required to update their apps and dashboards.
 You will only need to update classic (simple XML) or HTML dashboards that were created by end users in your organization.

 Step 2: Update public and private apps that use jQuery libraries prior to v3.5

 Make sure that you update all business-critical Splunkbase and private applications in time for the removal of older jQuery libraries.
 You should also review the jQuery Scan section in the Upgrade Readiness App, which has been introduced starting in Splunk Cloud Platform v8.2.2109, to see which Splunkbase or private apps require an update.

-For third-party apps, It is the app developer’s responsibility to ensure their applications are updated with jQuery v3.5.
-If you are unsure if a third-party app will be updated, you can contacting the application owner through the app page on Splunkbase via the Contact Developer option.
+For third-party apps, it is the app developer’s responsibility to ensure their applications are updated with jQuery v3.5.
+If you are unsure if a third-party app will be updated, you can contact the application owner through the app page on Splunkbase via the Contact Developer option.

-Please ensure your Splunk Cloud Platform instance, dashboards, premium solutions, Splunkbase applications as well as private applications are upgraded to help us make your Splunk Cloud Platform instance more secure.
+Help us make your Splunk instance more secure.
+Please ensure your Splunk Cloud Platform instance, dashboards, premium solutions, Splunkbase applications, and private applications are upgraded.

 Not all heroes wear capes!

 Check out how Splunk Admin Gregg Daly used tooling provided in the Splunk Cloud Platform to restrict older versions of jQuery to make his company’s Splunk instance more secure.